triazo/immersive_scaler/Readme.md

   run to run.

-- **Scale to Eyes**: This toggle affects the 'Target Height' behaivor.
+- **Scale to Eyes**: This toggle affects the 'Target Height' behaviour.
 Normally it will scale the model based on the height of the highest vertex, but when this toggle is set, it will scale it based on the eye height instead.
 When this is checked, the button to get the current height will also respond based on eye height.